MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 >Send 2 survey reminders per program.
 Survey takers will only receive reminders if they haven't completeled their survey.

 Use the **Pencil symbol** to open the slider window and then:
-- Change reminder send dates already preset
+- Change reminders send dates already preset
 - Preview your reminder.
 At this time, the reminder message cannot be edited.
 You may change the language and preview the message in other languages.

 #### Add survey reminders

-The dropdown menu on ther **Add survey Reminder** button lets you add reminders.
-After adding additional reminder, they display on the Communications page with an alarm symbol in a green circle.
+The dropdown menu on the **Add survey Reminder** button lets admins add reminders.
+After adding additional reminders, reminders display on the Communications page with an alarm symbol in a green circle.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-add-reminder.png" alt-text="Screenshot of the Add Survey Reminder dropdown menu for the Communications setup page.":::